oddstream/gosold/README.md

 ![Screenshot](https://github.com/oddstream/gosold/blob/84179963d81c4b36cee39bb6e55449dff4fce17c/screenshots/Simple%20Simon.png)

+## Creating or modifying variants using scripts

+Lua scripts for game variants are stored in a directory called `scripts`.

+Each script must define two mandatory functions, `BuildPiles` and `StartGame`, and then, optionally, others including: `AfterMove`, `TailMoveError`, `TailAppendError`, `TailTapped`, `PileTapped`.
+These functions are called by the gosold program.

+The script can then call functions which are provided by the gosold program, for example `NewStock`, `MoveCard`, `SetRecycles`.

+You do not need Lua to be installed to run the scripts; a Lua virtual machine is embedded within the gosold program.
+The scripts use Lua 5.1.

+TODO a worked example of Klondike

+TODO API reference

 ## Other features

 * Permissive card moves.
 If you want to move a card from here to there, go ahead and do it.
 If that move is not allowed by the current rules, the game will put the cards back *and explain why that move is not allowed*.